 A beauty dish is one of the least understood of the light modifiers.
 You put the device on your speedlight or strobe to modify, or change, how the light looks.
 A beauty dish is a shallow parabolic disc with a plate in the center.
 Picture something that resembles a home satellite and you’re pretty close.

 Most beauty dishes are made of metal.
-They can be white or silver on the inside, and are generally white or black on the outside.
-The metal bowls cannot be folded down.
+A beauty dish can be white or silver on the inside, and are generally white or black on the outside.
+The metal beauty dish bowls cannot be folded down.

 How does a beauty dish work?